-We may be able to provide virtual consultations by request.
+We provide virtual consultations by request.
 Phone consultations are available Monday through Friday from 9 a.m. - 5 p.m.
-When in-person appointments are required, we ask that you wear a face mask to comply with COVID-19 social distancing requirements.
+Our office follows local and state masking guidelines.
 You can call our office or submit your information on the Contact Us page to schedule your appointment.

 What is estate planning?